openwisp/openwisp-docs/developer/contributing.rst

 - after pushing your branch code, make a pull-request of that corresponding change of yours which should contain a descriptive message and mention the issue number as suggested in the example above
-- try to keep commits to a minimum.
-If you work on one issue squash any commits you have made into one informative commit.
+- try to keep single feature/bug-fix per PR and each PR should contain a single commit having proper commit message.
+  If you make multiple commits for a single feature/bug-fix, squash them to a single commit having a informative commit message.
+- incase you work on multiple features in a single PR, make single commit per feature having proper commit message.

 3. Pull-Request guidelines
 --------------------------